mcsmjesse/mcsmjesse/README.md

 ## MEET THE MEDIC !
 also im. looking for friends. please add me on discord if interested (glitchedgui)  .  im 5teen . please be educated on personality disorders and DID. be educated on fictionkin / otherkin / therian stuff .
 DONT.BE.DRY.

+also if youre in the tf2 area? i've probably seen your github. boomheadshotmate? yeah i've seen you.
+AxonMalware? i've seen you.

 - Call me Medic !

 - Spiritial,Physical,AND Psychological Medic fictionkin.
 Though please dont see me as someone that just fictionkins Medic, I AM Medic